Autolearn: Learn by Surprise, Commit by Proof: Method

-An important clarification before describing the mechanism: Stage~2 does not verify whether a passage is \emph{true}.
-It verifies whether a passage is \emph{consistent with the model's existing knowledge}.
-A model with systematically wrong beliefs will validate errors that fit those beliefs.
-The defense against this is not in Stage~2's filtering accuracy but in Stage~3's conviction-proportional learning: passages with shallow verification ($k$ low) receive weak learning, limiting the damage from any single corrupt passage that slips through.

 Stage~2's purpose is not merely to accept or reject a passage.
-It is to \emph{force the model to articulate its own knowledge} about the passage's claims, so that verified Q\&A pairs can serve as targeted training data that strengthens specific weak points in the model's weights.
+It is to \emph{force the model to articulate its own knowledge} about the passage's claims, producing verified Q\&A pairs that serve as targeted training data for specific weak points in the model's weights.

-When the model generates a question like ``Can protein X actually bind to receptor Y?'' and answers ``Yes, because X has a binding domain complementary to Y's active site,'' two things happen simultaneously: (1) the consistency check verifies whether this answer is correct, and (2) the Q\&A pair itself becomes a training item that reinforces the correct association $\text{protein X} \to \text{receptor Y binding}$ in the model's parameters.
-If this association was weak or uncertain before (the model ``sort of knew'' but could not reliably produce the correct answer), training on this pair directly strengthens the relevant weights.

-The Q\&A chain is therefore not just a filter; it is a \emph{knowledge elicitation mechanism} that produces training data precisely targeted at the model's own epistemic gaps.
-Each verified pair represents something the model can confirm but may not have strongly committed to its weights, exactly the kind of knowledge that benefits most from consolidation.
+When the model generates a question like ``Can protein X actually bind to receptor Y?'' and answers ``Yes, because X has a binding domain complementary to Y's active site,'' two things happen simultaneously: the consistency check verifies whether this answer is correct, and the Q\&A pair itself becomes a training item that reinforces the correct association in the model's parameters.
+Each verified pair represents knowledge the model can confirm but may not have strongly committed to its weights, exactly the kind of weakly encoded association that benefits most from consolidation.

-A language model's knowledge is distributed across billions of parameters.
-Recent work on knowledge localization (knowledge neurons \cite{geva2021transformer}, activation probing, causal tracing and sparse autoencoder features) has made progress in reading specific facts directly from weights or hidden states.
-However, these methods require \emph{additional training} (a probe classifier, an SAE, or labeled fact triples) specific to each model and domain.
-Moreover, they operate on atomic, structured facts (``X is the capital of Y'') and cannot answer the compound question Stage~2 needs: ``Is this passage's claim consistent with \emph{everything} the model knows about this topic?''
-LSCP's Q\&A chain requires zero additional training: it works on any pretrained model, in any domain, immediately.
-The text interface is the only probe that uses the model's full reasoning capacity rather than a narrow linear classifier.
+Unlike weight-probing techniques (knowledge neurons \cite{geva2021transformer}, activation probing, sparse autoencoder features) that require additional training and operate on atomic facts, the Q\&A chain leverages the model's full reasoning capacity directly through its native text interface, working on any pretrained model without preparation.

-\subsubsection{Generating the Q\&A Chain}
+\paragraph{Generating the Q\&A chain}

-For each flagged passage $P_i$, LSCP uses $M_\theta$ itself to generate a sequence of $N$ question-answer pairs in a single inference call:
+For each flagged passage $P_i$, Autolearn uses $M_\theta$ itself to generate a sequence of $N$ question-answer pairs in a single inference call: